 Reagglomerated bituminous coal based GAC can remove typical levels of PFOA and PFOS to non-detect levels.

-- Even if local regulations require lower PFC concentrations than the EPA health advisory, GAC is an effective solution.
+- Even if local regulations require lower PFAS concentrations than the EPA health advisory, GAC is an effective solution.